 Course Code HM101

 Course Title Basics of Food Production-I

 Type of course Theory

 LTP 3 0 0

 Credits 3

 Course prerequisite +2 with any stream

 Course Objective This course will give the basic knowledge of cooking to the beginners.

-(CO) They will get versed with meaning, aims, objectives, k

-organisation structure, different kinds of ingredients, tec
+(CO) They will get versed with meaning, aims, objectives, kitchen organisation structure, different kinds of ingredients, techniques of

-pre-preparation and cooking, knowledge of various stocks, sauc
+pre-preparation and cooking, knowledge of various stocks, sauces and

 soups, various cuts of vegetables and meats.